Workpay icon

 When it comes to the HR and accounting functions regarding payroll, many people have mixed feelings.
 Some feel it is the HR's responsibility, while another fraction deems it the accountant's role.
 Both perceptions are correct.

 Payroll in HR means the process of paying workers for their labor.
-HR professionals oversee payroll to ensure employees get their salaries on time.
+HR professionals oversee this to ensure employees get their salaries on time.
 It involves calculating, deducting, and withholding wages and taxes.
 When employees fail to earn salaries or in case of any errors, they usually go to HR.

 In accounting, payroll involves all processes involved in financial transactions regarding employees’ salaries.
 An accountant records all expenses, tracks tax and insurance contributions, and manages the payroll.
 They also perform audits, reconcile accounts, and prepare financial statements.